|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place the rest of the vegan baking sticks, the sugar, cocoa, vanilla, salt, and the soy milk in a heatproof mixing bowl or the upper part of a double boiler.
+Place the vegan baking sticks, the sugar, cocoa, vanilla, salt, and soy milk in a heatproof mixing bowl or the upper part of a double boiler.
 Place the bowl over simmering water and stir frequently with a silicone spatula, scraping down the bowl occasionally until the vegan baking sticks are fully melted and the mixture is smooth.

 Add the chopped nuts if you're using them, gently folding them into the mixture just until well combined.

 Pour the mixture quickly into the prepared loaf pan.

 Place your vegan fudge in the refrigerator until thoroughly chilled.
-Be patient at this step, and plan on at least 2 hours for your fudge to fully chill and set.
+Be patient at this step, and plan at least 2 hours for your fudge to fully chill and set.

 Once your fudge is firm, remove from the refrigerator.
 Using the parchment or foil as handles, gently pull the fudge up and out of the pan.
 Discard the liner and cut into 1-inch bite-sized squares.
 For a cleaner slice, you can also place your fudge in the freezer for about 5 to 10 minutes just before slicing.